lijunjie2232/YOLO2COCO/README.md

 ## Usage

-[yolo2coco.py](https://github.com/lijunjie2232/YOLO2COCO/blob/master/yolo2coco.py) is for yolov8 dataset and also could use for yolov5 dataset which uses txt to store images path but is not recommended.
+[yolo2coco.py](https://github.com/lijunjie2232/YOLO2COCO/blob/master/yolo2coco.py) is for yolov8 dataset and also Partially compatible with yolov5 dataset which uses txt to store images path but is not recommended.

-[yolov5_2_coco.py](https://github.com/lijunjie2232/YOLO2COCO/blob/master/yolov5_2_coco.py) is for yolov5 (old) dataset
+[yolov5_2_coco.py](https://github.com/lijunjie2232/YOLO2COCO/blob/master/yolov5_2_coco.py) is for yolov5 (old) dataset, and is modified from https://github.com/RapidAI/YOLO2COCO, partially compatible with yaml file

 1. on shell
 ```shell